 Fight for Your Ride: An Advocate's Guide for Expanding and Improving Transit (Transportation for America, 2018).
 A guide for advocates on how to campaign for better transit, including how to build coalitions and delivering messages effectively.

 Public Engagement That Counts (National Association of City Transportation Officials, 2018).
 Webinar that highlights methods for effective communication with the public to create community buy-in that can ultimately determine the success of a project.

-Developing and Advancing Effective Public Involvement and Environmental Justice Strategies for Rural and Small Communities.
-This paper reports on research with 6 communities to identify effective, locally appropriate, replicable strategies that transportation planners, practitioners and other decision makers in rural areas and other smaller communities can use to garner public involvement in transportation planning and programming, and especially to engage environmental justice communities in working with transportation planners to co-create strategies that will mitigate or avoid prospective environmental justice issues.(Federal Highway Administration 2016).
+Developing and Advancing Effective Public Involvement and Environmental Justice Strategies for Rural and Small Communities (Federal Highway Administration, 2016).
+Reports on research with 6 communities to identify effective, locally appropriate, replicable strategies that transportation planners, practitioners, and other decision-makers in rural areas and other smaller communities can use to garner public involvement in transportation planning and programming, and especially to engage environmental justice communities in working with transportation planners to co-create strategies that will mitigate or avoid prospective environmental justice issues

 Developing Public Participation Tools in Transit-Dependent Communities.
 This website discusses the tools created and used by the UCLA Department of Urban Planning and the Latino Urban Forum to help communities more effectively engage transit riders in the transit station, system and network planning process, especially regarding the walking environment to and around transit stops/stations.
 The site allows you to view projects by type, such as downtowns, transportation, waterfronts, training, etc.

 Strengthening Inclusive Transportation Partnerships to Promote Community Living.
-This project was sponsored by the Department of Health and Human Services' Administration for Community Living and supported communities nationwide in adopting sustainable, scalable, and replicable models that included participation of people with disabilities and older adults in the design and implementation of responsive, coordinated transportation systems.
+This project was sponsored by the Department of Health and Human Services' Administration for Community Living and supported communities nationwide in adopting sustainable, scalable, and replicable models that included the participation of people with disabilities and older adults in the design and implementation of responsive, coordinated transportation systems.